 In the heart of the bustling Beijing business district, thousands of construction workers are working on the contours of a building inspired by a Zun, an ancient Chinese wine vessel.
-The China Zun tower, once completed, will stand 528-meters high comprising 108 floors.
+The CITIC Tower, once completed, will stand 528-meters high comprising 108 floors.

 “More than half the construction has been completed, and we are already the tallest building in Beijing,” exclaims Wang Wuren, Deputy Chairman and General Manager, Citic Heye Investment CO., LTD. “We started construction on the tower in 2013, and we will complete the tower in 2018.
 It is being constructed faster than other similar projects, which is very important from a profitability point of view.”